jeslacourse/jeslacourse.github.io/_posts/2020-05-12-Facet-Figures.md

   - gghighlight
 header:
   teaser: assets/images/2020-04-30/plot-3.png
+  overlay_image: assets/images/2020-04-30/tallac.png
+  overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
+  caption: "Tallac at Sunset, [**@jeslacourse**](https://twitter.com/jeslacourse)"
 excerpt: "What's the most effective way to visualize comparisons between variable factors?
 How do you share a lot of information without muddying up your visualizations?
 There definitely isn't one answer, but here's one solution: faceted plots with gghighlight."
 ---